Paperless society

-A paperless society is a society in which paper communication (written documents, mail, letters, etc.) is replaced by electronic communication and storage.
-The concept originated by Frederick Wilfrid Lancaster in 1978.
+A paperless society is a society in which paper communication (written documents, email, letters, etc.) is replaced by electronic communication and storage.
+The concept was first introduced by Frederick Wilfrid Lancaster in 1978.
 Furthermore, libraries would no longer be needed to handle printed documents.
 "Librarians will, in time, become information specialists in a deinstitutionalized setting".
 Lancaster also stated that both computers and libraries will not always give us the information that other people and living life will.